yzhao062/pyod/README.rst

 .. [#Pevny2016Loda] Pevný, T., 2016.
 Loda: Lightweight on-line detector of anomalies. *Machine Learning*, 102(2), pp.275-304.

 .. [#Perini2020Quantifying] Perini, L., Vercruyssen, V., Davis, J. Quantifying the confidence of anomaly detectors in their example-wise predictions.
 In *Joint European Conference on Machine Learning and Knowledge Discovery in Databases (ECML-PKDD)*, 2020.

+.. [#Perini2020Rejection] Perini, L., Davis, J. Unsupervised anomaly detection with rejection.
+In *Proceedings of the Thirty-Seven Conference on Neural Information Processing Systems (NeurIPS)*, 2023.

 .. [#Ramaswamy2000Efficient] Ramaswamy, S., Rastogi, R. and Shim, K., 2000, May.
 Efficient algorithms for mining outliers from large data sets. *ACM Sigmod Record*\ , 29(2), pp. 427-438.